kkayachr/Locked-supply/README.md

 The smart contract is available on Binance Smart Chain at the moment:
 - [BSC Contract](https://testnet.bscscan.com/address/0xdD2fA1F0450E42F16d1A24223fFa08d196E55AcE)

-Simply go in there and add your token and locked wallets.
+Simply go in there and add locked addresses to the correct token.
+You can then call get supply information which will give you total supply, locked supply and circulating supply.

 ## 🚀 Deployment <a name = "deployment"></a>